EANorwayService/EA-Groups-CRM/README.md

 ![Advanced Google Services](images/advancedService.png)

 ### Step 2: Add ID for file with list of members to CRMsetup.gs
-Find or make a google Spreadsheet with a list of your community members.
+Find or make a google spreadsheet with a list of your community members.
 You can later choose from this list who you want to add as candidates to the system.
-Be careful to not include the last part of this URL
+Be careful to not include the last part of this URL. <br />
 [This is an example](https://docs.google.com/spreadsheets/d/1PEZhv7JwFeFfu8oeloPuxFmHMNCop2YdguYI1G0g4io/edit?usp=sharing) of such a list, if your only trying the system you can use this list as you member list.
+See this example for how your memberlist should be strucutred.
+The script assumes that you memeber list starts in cell A1.
+See more information on the key sheet here: [About CRM](#aboutCRM).

-The script will add a copy of this list of members to the new folder with the CRM system.
+The script will copy all information in the memberlist and add it to the key sheet.
 Find the ID of the list, do not include the backslashes.

 ![How to find ID for member list](images/memberlistId.png)